jsdelivr/globalping-dash/README.md

 Other notes:

-- We are using [PrimeVue](https://primevue.org/) as a components library.
+- We are using [PrimeVue](https://primevue.org/) as a component library.
 While adding components make sure they are uncommented in [presets/aura/index.js](presets/aura/index.js).
 Unused components are commented out to reduce the bundle size.
+- When adding features that modify data (especially if it's more than a single record), consider whether the feature should be disabled/enabled in admin/impersonation mode.